La Calaca Comelona

-Mexican restaurant in Portland, Oregon, U.S.
+Defunct Mexican restaurant in Portland, Oregon, U.S.

-La Calaca Comelona is a Mexican restaurant in Portland, Oregon.
+La Calaca Comelona was a Mexican restaurant in Portland, Oregon, United States.

 Description

-La Calaca Comelona (English: "The Hungry Skeleton") is a Mexican restaurant on Belmont Street in southeast Portland's Buckman neighborhood.
-Patricia Cabrera is the chef and owner.
-The restaurant has skeletal decor and a "secret" garden.
-According to Michael Russell of The Oregonian, the restaurant is "known for its lush back patio, house-made salsas, and authentic dishes representing multiple regions of Mexico".
-The menu includes three varieties of alambre, mole, papitas, quesadillas, and tacos.
+La Calaca Comelona (English: "The Hungry Skeleton") was a Mexican restaurant on Belmont Street in southeast Portland's Buckman neighborhood.
+Patricia Cabrera was the chef and owner.
+The restaurant had skeletal decor and a "secret" garden.
+According to Michael Russell of The Oregonian, the restaurant was "known for its lush back patio, house-made salsas, and authentic dishes representing multiple regions of Mexico".
+The menu included three varieties of alambre, mole, papitas, quesadillas, and tacos.

 Reception

-In her 2016 overview of Portland's 25 best Mexican restaurants, Samantha Bakall described La Calaca Comelona as "regional Mexican food and good cocktails in a restaurant as obsessed with skeletons as a Dia De Los Muertos parade".
+In her 2016 overview of Portland's 25 best Mexican restaurants, Samantha Bakall of The Oregonian described La Calaca Comelona as "regional Mexican food and good cocktails in a restaurant as obsessed with skeletons as a Dia De Los Muertos parade".